• Skip to main content

 Frying eggs sunny side up for topping Loco Moco.

-• Add the hamburger patties to the pan you fried the eggs in and turn up the heat to medium.
+• Add the hamburger patties to the pan you fried the eggs in and turn up the stove to medium high heat.
 Fry the patties until they have a brown crust on one side and are cooked about a third of the way through (about 2 ½ minutes).
 Flip the patties and fry until they're almost cooked through.

 Frying burger patties for Loco Moco.

-• Transfer the patties to a plate and then add the mushrooms and onions.
-Saute until they are well browned and caramelized.
+• Transfer the patties to a plate and then add the mushrooms and onions to the pan.
+Sauté until they are well browned and caramelized.

 Sautéing mushrooms and onions for Loco Moco Gravy.